candypay/caramel/README.md

 # 🍮 Caramel

-A new way to monetize NPM packages via cryptocurrency, powered by [CandyPay](https://candypay.fun)
+Seamlessly monetize open-source packages, powered by [CandyPay](https://candypay.fun)

 ## How it works?